Jerry L. O'Connor: Biography

-Jerry O'Connor was born in southwest Wisconsin and moved to Lomira, Wisconsin, during high school.
+Jerry O'Connor was born in Lone Rock, Wisconsin on September 14, 1953.
+Later his family moved to Lomira, Wisconsin and later Madison, where he graduated from Madison West High School in 1971.
 After graduating from high school, he attended Minnesota Bible College and went on to earn his master's degree from the Graduate School of Banking at the University of Wisconsin–Madison.

 He subsequently moved to Fond du Lac, Wisconsin, which has been his primary residence ever since.
 He had a 40 year career in banking, and was most recently the president and C.E.O. of the National Exchange Bank & Trust of Waupun, Wisconsin, retiring in 2020.
 During his career, he was also chairman of the Community Bankers of Wisconsin and was co-chair of the board of the Wisconsin Bankers Association.

 Political career

 In December 2021, incumbent Wisconsin state representative Jeremy Thiesfeldt announced he would not seek a sixth term in the Assembly.
 The following Spring, O'Connor announced that he would run for the Republican nomination to succeed Thiesfeldt in the 52nd Assembly district.
-The district covers most of central Fond du Lac County and is safely Republican, and ultimately saw three other candidates enter the race for the Republican nomination.
+The district covered the city of Fond du Lac and its surroundings and was safely Republican, and ultimately saw three other candidates enter the race for the Republican nomination.
 O'Connor prevailed by a wide margin in the primary, taking 55% in the four-person contest.
 He went on to win the general election with 62% of the vote.

 He took office in January 2023.

+Following redistricting, O'Connor ran for re-election in the new 60th district, which was effectively renumbered from the old 52nd district.
+He won against his 2022 opponent, Joe Lavrenz, by a 21-point margin.

 Personal life and family

 Jerry O'Connor has six brothers.
 He has been married twice.
 He married his high school sweetheart, Amy Lansdowne, on August 26, 1972, in Madison, Wisconsin.
-They had two daughters together and were married for nearly 43 years before she died of cancer in 2015.
+They had two daughters together and were married for nearly 43 years before she died of cancer in May 2015.
 He subsequently married Luanne Bohlman-Romuald, a widow and mother of three adult children.
-Jerry and Luanne reside in the town of Fond du Lac, just outside the city of Fond du Lac.
+Jerry and Luanne reside in the city of Fond du Lac.